abuiles/ember-101/testing.md

   click('input[value="Save"]');

   //
-  // Clicking save will fire an async event
+  // Clicking save will fire an async event.
-  // We can use andThen which will called once the promises above
+  // We can use andThen, which will be called once the promises above
-  // have been resolved
+  // have been resolved.
   //

   andThen(function() {